Nairda015/KGD.ConnectFour/README.md

 ### bugs:
 - [ ] (B) sometimes it will throw that player don't exist
+- [ ] (A) refresh while game is still on going returns empty page (handle game search and replace dropped connections in group)

 # TIME SPENT ON THIS PROJECT: